Three men have been arrested in Germany on suspicion of planning a "massive" terrorist attack on US facilities in the country, officials have said.

 Frankfurt airport is continental Europe's busiest, and the base at Ramstein in western Germany is a major transport hub for US military operations.

-Last summer, two identical suitcase bombs were planted on two commuter trains in the German cities of Dortmund and Koblenz but they failed to explode.
+Last summer, two suitcase bombs were planted on commuter trains in several towns but they failed to explode.

 On Monday, two people with suspected links to al-Qaeda were arrested in Denmark on suspicion of planning a bomb attack.